nilstes/TwitterELStreamer/README.md

 # TwitterELStreamer
-Streams twitter messages into ElasticSearch
+Streams Twitter messages into ElasticSearch

 Run like this:
 ```